ewaagaard/beam_gas_collisions/README.md

 and $\sigma$ is the rest gas collision cross section, $\beta$ is the projectile relativistic beta factor, $c$ is the speed of light and $n$ is the molecular density in the beam pipe.
 The dominant contributions to the cross section $\sigma$ at PS and SPS ion beam energies are **electron capture (EC)** via pair production and **electron loss (EL)** via electron and nucleus impact ionization.
 Electron capture can be modelled with the [Schlachter formula](https://link.aps.org/doi/10.1103/PhysRevA.27.3372).
 We estimate the electron loss cross section with a semi-empirical formula combining studies from [Dubois](https://link.aps.org/doi/10.1103/PhysRevA.84.022702) and [Shevelko](https://www.sciencedirect.com/science/article/pii/S0168583X11003272).

 The `beam_gas_collisions` class to represent the beam-gas collisions contains the structures and parameters to calculate the EC and EL cross sections.
 Assuming that no other charge-changing processes are relevant at these energies, also the beam lifetimes $\tau$ can be calculated.
-The class can be initiated without any input paramters, or providing pressure `p` in mbar and the molecular fractions of H2, H2O, CO, CH4 and CO2 to directly find the molecular density of each compound in the accelerator.
+The class can be initiated without any input paramters, or providing pressure `p` in mbar and the molecular fractions of H2, H2O, CO, CH4, CO2, He, O2 and Ar to directly find the molecular density of each compound in the accelerator.

 ### Instantiating the class